 Behavior that interferes with the student conduct process including but not limited to:

-a.
-Failure to obey the notice from a student conduct officer/board or University administrator or staff member to appear for a conduct conference as part of the Student Conduct System.
+- Failure to obey the notice from a resolution staff member/board or University administrator or staff member to appear for a conduct conference as part of the Student Conduct System.

-b.
-Falsification, distortion, or misrepresentation of information before a student conduct officer/board.
+- Falsification, distortion, or misrepresentation of information before a resolution staff member/board.

-e.
-Attempting to discourage an individual’s proper participating in, or use of, the student conduct system.
+- Attempting to discourage an individual’s proper participation in, or use of, the student conduct system.

-f.
-Attempting to influence the impartiality of a student conduct officer/board prior to, and/or during the course of, the student conduct proceeding.
+- Attempting to influence the impartiality of a student conduct staff member/board prior to, and/or during the course of, the student conduct proceeding.

-g.
-Harassment (verbal or physical) and/or intimidation of a student conduct officer/board prior to, during, and/or after a student conduct proceeding.
+- Harassment (verbal or physical) and/or intimidation of a resolution staff member/board prior to, during, and/or after a student conduct proceeding.

-h.
-Failure to comply with the sanction(s) imposed under the Student Conduct Code.
+- Failure to comply with the outcome(s) imposed under the Student Conduct Code.